 Oregon agriculture, particularly in the Willamette Valley, differs from other agricultural regions across the nation.

-While most American farming operations grow enormous fields of a single crop (a practice called monocropping or monoculture), our region grows a colorful variety of crops on much smaller parcels of land.
+While most American farming operations grow enormous fields of a single crop (a practice called monocropping or monocultureMonoculture A single crop or plant species in an area.), our region grows a colorful variety of crops on much smaller parcels of land.
 In fact, the Willamette Valley is among the most diverse agricultural regions on Earth!
 This region produces more than 170 different crops, ranging from grains and grasses to vegetables and fruits to nuts and nursery products to meats and dairy.

 Small farms that produce a variety of crops have unique challenges.
 Farming is labor-intensive work that requires hefty upfront investment into resources, such as machinery, which can make entry into the industry a challenge.
 While crop diversity has its benefits, it can also present challenges.
 In the age of changing climates, farmers need to adapt quickly to better understand how new weather patterns affect their operations.
 In an agricultural community composed of diverse farms – each occupying a unique landscape and producing unique products – what works well for one farmer may not work well for another.
 Natural uncertainties and large operational costs mean farmers don’t have a lot of financial wiggle room.